 (Cheng et al. 2016) feels overcomplicated, but at least it is documented, and comes with an implementation: jrzaurin/pytorch-widedeep: A flexible package to combine tabular data with text and images using Wide and Deep models in Pytorch.
 Note that the author of that package advises using gradient boosting machines to get this job done.

 Wu et al. (2021) taxonomises recommendation systems using Graph NNs, which is another natural idea.
 Their list goes a long way beyond Xiang Wang et al. (2019).

 Cremonesi and Dacrema maintain reproduction code for several popular algorithms which is probably pedagogically useful.

-Vowpal wabbit can do recommendation extremely efficiently, but the manual has historically been famously abstruse.
+Vowpal wabbit implements some classic recommendation systems extremely efficiently, but the manual has historically been famously abstruse.
 Now it is merely gruff.
-There are two tutorials in the documentation:
+There are, I think(?), two tutorials in the documentation:

 There is a worked example, vowpal_wabbit_deep_dive.ipynb in Microsoft Recommenders.